Cheap Car Insurance in 2026: How to Find Affordable Coverage

 • Strong discount programs

 Regional insurers sometimes beat national carriers in specific markets.
-Erie Insurance serves 12 states with strong customer satisfaction and competitive pricing — topping J.D.
-Power's 2025 Claims Satisfaction Study at 743/1,000 — while carriers like MMG (~$99/month full coverage) offer compelling rates in their limited service areas.
-State Farm implemented roughly a 10% rate reduction across 40 states in 2025, making it more competitive in 2026 than it has been in years, and even issued a $5 billion customer dividend.
+Erie Insurance serves 12 states and topped J.D.
+Power's 2025 Claims Satisfaction Study at 743/1,000 — well above the industry average of 700/1,000 — while also being the cheapest regional option for full coverage at ~$159/month.
+State Farm implemented roughly a 10% rate reduction across 40 states in 2025 and issued a $5 billion customer dividend, making it more competitive in 2026.
+Note that NJM raised rates +21.18% in 2026, and Erie raised +7.92% — so even traditionally affordable regional carriers are seeing some upward movement.

 For young drivers, State Farm and GEICO offer the most competitive rates for the under-25 segment.
 State Farm's Steer Clear telematics program can further reduce costs for safe young drivers.
 Learn more about car insurance for young drivers and how to lower those elevated premiums.